desmond009/TollCrypt/frontend/README.md

-# TollChain Frontend
+# Toll Crypt Frontend

-This is the frontend application for TollChain, a blockchain-based toll collection system built with React and wagmi.
+This is the frontend application for Toll Crypt, a blockchain-based toll collection system built with React and wagmi.

 ## Setup Instructions